Ventura, California: Transportation

 The major road through Ventura is the Ventura Freeway (U.S. Route 101), connecting the California Central Coast and San Francisco to the north, and Los Angeles to the south.
 State Route 33, the Ojai Freeway, heads north to Ojai.
 State Route 126 and State Route 118 head east to Santa Clarita and Simi Valley, respectively.

-The East Ventura Station, in the historic Montalvo neighborhood, serves as the western terminus of the Ventura County Line of the Metrolink commuter rail system, which extends to Union Station in Los Angeles.
+Ventura–East station, in the historic Montalvo neighborhood, serves as the western terminus of the Ventura County Line of the Metrolink commuter rail system, which extends to Union Station in Los Angeles.
 The downtown Ventura Amtrak Station is served by Amtrak's Pacific Surfliner from San Luis Obispo to San Diego.

 Local bus service is provided by Gold Coast Transit.
 Commuter and intercity bus services are provided by VCTC Intercity and by MTD to Santa Barbara.

 Utilities

 Ventura provides water to its residents and some unincorporated areas near the city.
 Water sources are Lake Casitas, the Ventura River, and groundwater.
 The water system includes 3 treatment plants, 10 wells, and 27 reservoirs.
+The city has rights to State Water Project since the early 1970s but has not built a connection to use the water.